chef/automate/components/docs-chef-io/content/automate/managed_services.md

 20180508201952    completed  4 minutes old
 ```

-By default, this command communicates with your running Chef Automate installation to list the backups.
+By default, the command communicates with your running Chef Automate installation to list the backups.
 If the Chef Automate installation is down, you can still list the backups.

 For backups stored in an AWS S3 bucket, use: